krkaynan/krkaynan/README.md

 **`FullStack developer`**

 My name is Kaynan Raikkonen, I'm 18 years old, and I'm from São Paulo, Brazil.
 I graduated from high school at ETEC, with a technical degree in Administration.
-I'm currently studying Systems Development at SENAI and Software Engineering at UMC.
+I'm currently studying Systems Development at SENAI and Software Engineering at UMC.,

 <p align="left">
     <a href="mailto:raikkonenkaynan@gmail.com">